sdiehl/subpy/README.md

-Many projects aim to work with specific subsets of Python that are amenable to *static analysis* and *type inference*, subpy is simply a utility library for checking for subsets with the intention of providing more informative error reporting for end-users.
+Many projects aim to work with specific subsets of Python that are amenable to *static analysis* and *type inference*, subpy is simply a static analysis  library for checking for subsets with the intention of providing more informative error reporting for end-users.

 Usage